 Pethidine or diamorphine is given by injection, takes about half an hour to work and lasts for 2-4 hours.
 Sometimes it can be given by a pump that you control yourself by pressing a button on the pump.
 It is helpful in the earlier stages of labour and helps you relax.
 It may make you sleepy and feel sick.
 If given too close to the birth of the baby, it can affect the baby's breathing.
 If this happens, there is an antidote available to help.
 It may also make your baby drowsy so that he or she can't feed as well as normal.

 An epidural is a type of local anaesthetic.
 You have an injection into your back that numbs the lower half of your body.
 It is the most effective way of relieving pain.
 It can last for the whole of labour, if topped up regularly.
 Most women have complete pain relief after one is in place.
 Some hospitals have a 'walking epidural' service but most women will not be able to walk when they have an epidural.
 Having an epidural makes the second stage of labour longer and you are more likely to need medication to make your contractions stronger.
-Having an epidural also increases the chance that you will need a doctor to deliver your baby using a ventouse or forceps (see later 'How do you know your baby is OK during labour?').
+Having an epidural also increases the chance that you will need a doctor to deliver your baby using a ventouse or forceps (see later 'How do I know my baby is OK during labour?').
 However, it does not increase the chance that you will need a caesarean section.

 How do I know my baby is OK during labour?

 Some pregnant women will need their babies to be monitored constantly.
-A machine called a cardiotocogram (CTG) is used then.
+A machine called a cardiotocogram (CTG) is used then; this is called cardiotocography.
 Two round, flat probes are attached to your tummy by belts.
 One measures if you're having a contraction and the other measures the baby's heartbeat.
 If your waters have broken and a better monitoring of the heartbeat is needed, the probe can be attached to the baby's head.
 This is called a fetal scalp electrode (FSE).
 It gives a better recording because it is directly attached to the baby and doesn't have to go through your tummy wall.
 The FSE is not thought to hurt the baby because it just clips on to the scalp.

 In a ventouse delivery, a suction cup is placed on the baby's head and used to gently pull the baby out, while you push.
 A forceps delivery involves metal instruments (a bit like salad spoons) being placed around the baby's head.
 They are used to gently pull, while you push too.
 Ventouse and forceps deliveries are sometimes called instrumental deliveries.